Hotel in Italy

 The challenge is how to get the biggest bang for your accommodation euro.
 And that’s the whole point of my six steps to ensuring accommodation awesomeness.

-Step 1: Consider Location, Location, Location
+Step 1: Location, Location, Location

 Check maps to determine the location of the hotel you’re considering.
 If it’s on the outskirts, look at the surroundings.
 Will you be staying in a soul-sucking suburb or a park-like resort?

 Thank goodness for Google Maps!
-Use it to check out ground views of the hotel.
+Use it to check out street views of the hotel.
 You’ll quickly figure out if the hotel looks run-down or if the neighborhood appears to be on the sketchy side.

 Either park your car in a nearby car park and walk with your luggage to the hotel, or choose a place outside the city walls.